Tropical Garden Ideas That Make You Feel Like You’re Vacationing in Your Own Backyard

 Bloom Arch

-Color hits harder when it climbs instead of spreading.
-Flowering vines wrapped around a small structure instantly pull attention upward and soften hard edges.
+Color works harder when it climbs up instead of spreading out.
+Flowering vines on a simple frame instantly pull your attention upward and soften any hard edges you’re dealing with.

-This works beautifully near garden entrances or seating corners in compact back gardens.
-Train bougainvillea or jasmine over a simple frame.
+This is lovely near garden entrances or seating corners in compact spaces.
+Train bougainvillea or jasmine over whatever frame you can manage.

-Keep the base planting low and leafy, and let the flowers do the heavy visual lifting without crowding the ground.
+Keep the base planting low and leafy, then let those flowers do all the heavy visual work without crowding your ground space.

 @mashambadesign